Analysis | For the Nationals, Josh Bell and Kyle Schwarber can’t debut soon enough

 Jonathan Lucroy C

 Aesthetically, it’s not pleasing.
 Statistically, it’s not good, either.
-But here’s a potential order once Bell, Schwarber and Harrison return:
+But here was the lineup for Monday’s game against the Cardinals:

 Victor Robles CF